 Treatment of Hypertensive Crisis

 Hypertensive Crises usually occur about 10 – 30 minutes after ingestion of food.
 The first sign is normally a very low heart rate (less than 60 bpm).
 As a result, I find it useful to wear my apple watch to monitor my heart rate.
 If I get a weird feeling after eating I’ll check my heart rate to confirm if it is low.
 I will then check my blood pressure (if possible) with an automatic blood pressure machine to confirm if it is elevated.
+I highly recommend this automatic blood pressure machine by Omron.

 The best treatment for a hypertensive crisis is a benzodiazepine such as Valium or Xanax.
 Some people have taken a calcium channel blocker such as Nifedipine, but I would not recommend this.
 When the hypertensive crisis is over, it may present more problems with blood pressure being too low.
 A benzodiazepine will keep you calm and slightly lower blood pressure.